Nondescripts Cricket Club Ground

-Nondescripts Cricket Club Ground, a first-class cricket ground in Maitland Place, Colombo, is the home ground of the Nondescripts Cricket Club.
+Nondescripts Cricket Club Ground, a Sri Lankan first-class cricket ground in Maitland Place, Colombo, is the home ground of the Nondescripts Cricket Club.
+In February 1926, it hosted the first first-class cricket match ever played in Ceylon (as Sri Lanka was then called).

 Location

-The ground is in the Cinnamon Gardens district of Colombo, next to the Sinhalese Sports Club Ground and across Maitland Place from the Colombo Cricket Club Ground.
+The ground, which has a seating capacity for 2,000 spectators, is in the Cinnamon Gardens district of Colombo, next to the Sinhalese Sports Club Ground and across Maitland Place from the Colombo Cricket Club Ground.

 History

 Nondescripts Cricket Club, founded in 1888, moved to the ground in 1910 after reclaiming it from swampland.
+On 12 and 13 February 1926, it hosted Ceylon's first first-class cricket match, between the touring W. E. Lucas' Bombay XI and Dr. J. Rockwood's Ceylon XI; the Ceylon XI won by seven wickets.

-It first hosted first-class cricket in 1926, and has been in constant use as a first-class venue since 1989.
+The ground has been in constant use as a first-class venue since 1989.
 Three One Day International matches were played there in 1986–87, and three Women's One Day Internationals in 2010–11.
 A new pavilion was opened in 2007.

-As of early December 2021, 223 first-class matches and 155 List A matches had been played at the ground.
+As of mid-November 2025, 240 first-class matches and 184 List A matches had been played at the ground.

 Records

 The highest first-class score on the ground is 290 not out by Lahiru Udara for Nondescripts against Ragama in 2019–20.
 The best bowling figures are 8 for 24 by Nimesh Perera for Sebastianites against Nondescripts in 2000–01.